Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Reduce tracking.
 If you’re tracking your food intake, it may be time to take a break for a while to help reduce obsessive tendencies.
 If you’re tracking your food intake as a part of eating disorder treatment, talk to your treatment team about your challenges with food obsession, and see if there is a different approach you could try.

 Practice sleep hygiene and stress management.
 Just like food, sleep is a basic need, and it contributes significantly to your health and ability to heal from an eating disorder or food obsession.
-Work on managing stress in life-supportive ways (like joyful movement or spending time with friends) in therapy, which will help food obsession become a less appealing or useful as a way to cope.
+Work with your therapist to find supportive ways to manage stress (like joyful movement or spending time with friends), which will help food obsession become less appealing or useful as a way to cope.

 Clinician-guided exposures and intentions.
 Work with your therapist and dietitian to implement any necessary exposures to help you heal from your food obsession.
 Your dietitian will guide the experience, while your therapist will help you manage any difficult emotions that arise.
 They’ll also help you implement coping skills, set intentions, and remove barriers that are keeping the obsessive thoughts in place.